sei40kr/zsh-fast-alias-tips/README.md

 # zsh-fast-alias-tips

-A zsh plugin to help you remembering the aliases you defined once.
+Helps you remembering the aliases you defined once.

 Written in zsh and Go.
 Ported from [djui/alias-tips](https://github.com/djui/alias-tips).